brunomancuso/ErisTerminal/README.md

 	  }
 	]

 You have to specify the name and the file that should be monitored.
-The pattern list is a list of regular expression so that you can escape some content that you are not interested to monitor or just cannot.
-For instance a date.
+The pattern list is a list of regular expression that enables you to escape some content that you are not interested to monitor or just cannot monitor, for instance a date.

 ## Jenkins integrations